willstott101/GimpFormats/documentation/reference/gimpformats/binaryiotools.md

 Add some raw bytearray and advance the index.

-alias for setbytearray()

 #### Arguments

-- `bytearray` - can be a string, bytearray, or another IO object
+- `iobytearray` - Can be a string, bytearray, bytes, or another IOBuffer object.

 #### Signature